mwesigab/Portfolio/README.md

 # Website Portfolio

 Welcome!
-This is my beautiful website Portfolio.
+This is my beautiful website portfolio.
 This portfolio basically talks about me and the work I have done in my software development career.

 ## Authors